docjojo/Timers/README.md

 There is no need to change code to timers, so ```setTimeout(()=> { console.log('test'; })``` stays the same, but now, _timers keeps track of those calls.

 Call ```Timers.list()``` in your script or the browser console to show a table of all timers registered since the start of your code.
-Timers has a build in auto-cleanup function for outdated and cleared timers.

 Optional:
 Call ```Timers.listInterval(delay)``` to set interval with delay in milliseconds on calling ```Timers.list()```.
 Example ```const timersTest = Timers.listInterval(30000);```

+## Features

+- Timers has a build in auto-cleanup function for outdated (15 seconds) and cleared timers.
+- Timers will prevent clearing undefined timers and show an ```ID is undefined``` error on the console window.

 END